RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ---

-With the approval step in place, let's simulate a new change from a developer who wants to change the color of the header in the coolstore back to the original (black) color.
+With the approval step in place, let's simulate a new change from a developer who wants to change the color of the header in the coolstore to a blue background color.

 First, open _monolith/src/main/webapp/app/css/coolstore.css_ via CodeReady Workspace, which contains the CSS stylesheet for the CoolStore app.

-Add the following CSS to turn the header bar background to Red Hat red (**Copy** to add it at the bottom):
+Add the following CSS to turn the header bar background to blue (**Copy** to add it at the bottom):

 ~~~java